Mỹ Tho: Transportation

 Mỹ Tho is connected to the rest of the country by National Route 1 and Tiền River.
 Here, people mainly use motorcycles, bicycles, and boats for transportation.
 Mỹ Tho has the first railway route (about 70 km long) in Vietnam which was one of the most modern transport means in the world linking Saigon and Mỹ Tho, put into use in 1885.
-However, it was destroyed in the 1960s.
+However, it was destroyed in the 1960s during Vietnam War.